 The more external turbidite system of the Mt.
-Cervarola area has been defined as the Fellicarolo-Dardagna turbidite system, belonging to the major and wider Cervarola turbidite complex (GÜNTHER & REUTTER, 1985; ANDREOZZI, 1991; AN-DREOZZI et alii, 1995; BOTTI et alii, 2002; PIAZZA, 2016).
+Cervarola area has been defined as the Fellicarolo-Dardagna turbidite system, belonging to the major and wider Cervarola turbidite complex (Günther and Reutter, 1985; Andreozzi, 1991; Andreozzi et al., 1995; Botti et al., 2002; Piazza, 2016; Tinterri and Piazza, 2019).
 The sandstone has sedimentological and petrographical features that are similar to those of the Gova system and are rich in carbonate content and marly beds.
-It started its deposition during the latest Chattian- Aquitanian (Fig. 4), which is later than the other systems, meaning a later activation of a more external sub-basin.
-The Fellicarolo-Dardagna system fully developed during the late Aquitanian, contemporaneously with the closure of the innermost Mt.
-Modino system (Fig. 4), due to the advancing orogenic wedge.
+It started its deposition during the latest Chattian- Aguitanian (Fig. 7), which is later than the other systems, meaning a later activation of a more external sub-basin.
+The Fellicarolo-Dardagna system fully developed during the late Aguitanian, contemporaneously with the closure of the innermost Mt.
+Modino system (Fig. 7), due to the advancing orogenic wedge.
 This development continued during the Burdigalian.
-At this time, due to the increase in the deformation and shortening rate, the inner subbasins closed and the respective turbidite sedimentation deactivated, with external migration of the basin system and the development of other sub-basins belonging to the outer Mt.
-Cervarola complex (Fellicarolo-Dardagna, Castiglione dei Pepoli, Granaglione systems: Andreozzi, 1991; Andreozzi et alii, 1995; Botti et alii, 2002; Plesi, 2002; Valloni et alii, 2002).
+At this time, due to the increase in the deformation and shortening rate, the inner sub-basins closed and the respective turbidite sedimentation deactivated, with external migration of the basin system and the development of other sub-basins belonging to the outer Mt.
+Cervarola complex (Fellicarolo-Dardagna, Castiglione dei Pepoli, Granaglione systems: Andreozzi, 1991; Andreozzi et al., 1995; Botti et al., 2002; Plesi, 2002; Valloni et al., 2002).

-The basin model development presented here fits well in the migration basin concept of RICCI LUCCHI (1986) and ARGNANI & RICCI LUCCHI (2001).
+The basin model development presented here fits well in the migration basin concept of Ricci Lucchi (1986) and Argnani and Ricci Lucchi (2001), which provides the progressive migration in time and space of the foredeep depocentres toward the foreland.
 It also explains well the complex field relationships between the different turbidite successions and marly successions that represented: the hemipelagic sedimentation anticipating the turbidite systems; and the sedimentation in structural highs separating the sub-basins.
-The structuration of the foredeep of the Northern Apennines in migrating sub-basins could also explain some differences in composition and, consequently, in provenance, as testified by the different petrofacies.
+The structuration of the foredeep of the Northern Apennines in migrating sub-basins could also explain some differences in composition 17 and, consequently, in provenance, as testified by the different petrofacies and lithofacies.

-The marlstones belongs to two main lithostratigraphic units, as the Marlstone Marl those of Oligocene age and the so-called Civago Marl those of Early Miocene age.
-They revealed two main different geological settings for both: a) at the base of turbidite deposits, the Mt.
-Modino Sandstone and the Mt.
-Cervarola Sandstone respectively; b) as tectonic slices both on top of the turbidite successions, and particularly englobed within the Sestola-Vidiciatico Unit, often highly deformed.
+The marlstones belong to two main lithostratigraphic units, as the Marmoreto marl of Oligocene age and the so-called Civago Marl of Early Miocene age.
+They revealed two main different geological settings, occurring both in the studied are: a) at the base of turbidite deposits, the Mt.
+Modino sandstone and the Mt.
+Cervarola Sandstone respectively; b) as tectonic slices both on top of the turbidite successions, and particularly within the Sestola-Vidiciatico unit, often highly deformed.
 In our opinion, these marlstones deposited either: before the turbidite sedimentation lying below the sandstone successions; and laterally of the respective turbidite systems, on structural/morphological highs separating the turbidite sub-basins.
 These two types of depositional setting well explain the positions of the marlstone successions, either stratigraphically below or tectonically on top of the sandstone units, or their occurrence in the form of tectonic slices within shear zones close to thrust fronts.